The complete conference program (updated August 21st, 2019) is available for download.

-Picking up the topics of the lectures, several specific poster sessions will give further researches the chance to present their work.
-The limition of the number of posters per session will allow for intense discussions in small groups.
-All accepted posters will be introduced shortly in the plenum at the beginning of the corresponding poster sessions.
-More than 80 abstracts have been submitted from many different fields of diffusion and spreading.
-After approval by the scientific committee and fixing of the poster session program, the abstracts will be accessible at this website.
+Picking up the topics of the lectures, four specific poster sessions gave further researches the chance to present their work.
+The limition of the number of posters per session allowed for intense discussions in small groups.
+All accepted posters were introduced shortly in the plenum at the beginning of the corresponding poster sessions.
+More than 80 abstracts had been submitted from many different fields of diffusion and spreading.
+A summary of all poster abstracts is available for download (updated August 21st, 2019).

-Four workshops with practical elements are intended to provide insight into specific diffusion-related topics and techniques also for those who are not experts in the related fields before joining the workshop.
-The invited workshop speakers will give detailed examples from their practical work to give clear impressions how their methods actually work.
+Four workshops with practical elements were intended to provide insight into specific diffusion-related topics and techniques also for those who are not experts in the related fields before joining the workshop.
+The invited workshop speakers gave detailed examples from their practical work to give clear impressions how their methods actually work.

-The workshops on the given topics including organizing researchers are:
+The workshops on the given topics including organizing researchers were:

 - Determination of Transport Properties of Fluids by Optical Methods (Werner Köhler, University of Bayreuth, Germany, and Cédric Giraudet, FAU) (download abstract)

 - Molecular Dynamics (MD) Simulation and Modeling of Diffusion in Fluids and Porous Materials (Ulrich Tallarek, Philipps-Universität Marburg, Germany, and Thomas M. Koller, FAU) (download abstract)

 - Solid State Diffusion: Atomistic Simulation and Phase Field Modelling (Rafal Abdank-Kozubski, Jagiellonian University in Krakow, Poland, and Helena Zapolsky, University of Rouen, France) (download abstract)

 - Characterization and Adsorption-based Applications of Nanoporous Materials (Markus Richter, Chemnitz University of Technology, Germany, Matthias Thommes, FAU, and Martin Hartmann, FAU) (download abstract)

-Lab tours in diffusion-related institutes of the Department of Chemical and Biological Engineering (CBI) of FAU and connected research facilities will be offered.
+Four parallel lab tours in diffusion-related institutes of the Department of Chemical and Biological Engineering (CBI) of FAU and connected research facilities were offered:

-- Optical metrology labs including Dynamic Light Scattering and Shadowgraphy methods (Institute of Advanced Optical Technologies – Thermophysical Properties (AOT-TP), FAU)
+- Institute of Advanced Optical Technologies – Thermophysical Properties (AOT-TP)

 Sightseeing and Social Events

-Sightseeing and social events such as a welcome reception and a conference dinner will round up the conference.
+Sightseeing and social events such as a welcome reception and a conference dinner completed the conference.